Which glass vials should be used for transmittance color measurement? Follow

 The vials come with black polypropylene screw-on caps with a PTFE disc liner to retain volatiles and prevent spills.
-Use of the vials requires the Transmission Holder for 24-mm ID Round Vial (D02-1011-550) for measuring in TTRAN (preferred) or RTRAN transmission on HunterLab sphere instruments.
+Use of the vials requires the Transmittance Holder for 24-mm ID Round Vial (D02-1011-550) for measuring in Total Transmittance (TTRAN) or Regular Transmittance (RTRAN) with HunterLab sphere instruments.

 - 20 ml Molded Glass Vials (A13-1015-359) - Clear, round 24 mm (0.94 in) ID, molded, borosilicate glass vial with dimensions of 27.25 OD x 57.5 mm high(1.07 in OD x 2.26 in high).